 Because we are so easily deceived to think we can live for ourselves and be faithful to God in our ministry as moms.

-“For we who are alive are always being given over to death for Jesus' sake, so that his life may be revealed in our mortal bodies.”
+“For we who live are always being given over to death for Jesus’ sake, so that the life of Jesus also may be manifested in our mortal flesh.”
 (2 Corinthians 4:11)

-“For the love of Christ compels us, because we have concluded this: that one has died for all, therefore all have died, and he died for all, that those who live might no longer live for themselves but for him who for their sake died and was raised.”
+“For the love of Christ controls us, because we have concluded this: that one has died for all, therefore all have died; and he died for all, that those who live might no longer live for themselves but for him who for their sake died and was raised.”
 (2 Corinthians 5:14–15)